CliveC99/pp5/README.md

      - ``street_address2 = models.CharField(max_length=80, null=True, blank=True)``
      - ``county = models.CharField(max_length=80, null=True, blank=True)``

-  The reason I decided to use these models for my site is that I belivle it can benifit an ecommerce website massively.
+  The reason I decided to use these models for my site is that I belive it can benifit an ecommerce website massively.

 # SEO